DaveBenham/VenomModules/README.md

 At noon there is a roughly 50-50 chance of 0 or 1, so the rungler output is at its most chaotic, typically with no recognizeable pattern.

 #### CHAOS button and input
 If enabled, the Pattern knob is ignored, and the rungler output is always chaotic.
 Each press of the button toggles the state of the chaos button.
-A leading edge of a trigger at the input will also toggle the button state.
+The leading edge of a trigger at the input will also toggle the button state.

 The Chaos button works by converting the 8 step ASR into a 128 step linear ASR, and by ignoring the Pattern button and always comparing against 0, so there is always a 50% chance of inversion of the recycled bit.